firesim/firesim/docs/Advanced-Usage/Workloads/Booting-Fedora.rst

 booting a workload (e.g. :ref:`single-node-sim` or :ref:`cluster-sim`).

 .. attention:: For the standard distributions we provide pre-built firesim workloads.
-In general, FireMarshal can derive a FireSim configuration from the FireMarshal configuration using the ``install`` command (see :ref:`firemarshal-commands`)
+In general, FireMarshal can derive a FireSim workload from the FireMarshal configuration using the ``install`` command (see :ref:`firemarshal-commands`)